IntelliBridge/Falcon-IaC/ReadME.md

 1. **Clone the Repository:** Clone this Terraform configuration repository to your local system.

 2. **Customize Variables:** Customize the `variables.tf` file to match your specific requirements.
 You can define variable values in a `.tfvars` file for easy configuration management.

-3. **Create AWS Keys:** Create AWS EC2 Keys called ```Falcon.pem``` and add them to the root directory of this project.

-4. **Whitelist your IP & add your VPC_id:** Whitelist your IP address in [allowed_cidr](https://github.com/IntelliBridge/Falcon-IaC/blob/917b27ebff35f2dcc13fab56195f16d2121202c5/Jenkins/variables.tf#L36) and add your VPC_ID to [VPC_id](https://github.com/IntelliBridge/Falcon-IaC/blob/917b27ebff35f2dcc13fab56195f16d2121202c5/Jenkins/variables.tf#L42)

-5. **Terraform Initialization:** Run the following Terraform commands to initialize the project and download the necessary providers:
+3. **AWS Credentials:** Ensure that your AWS credentials are properly configured:
     ```shell
+    aws configure
+    ```

+    and accessible to Terraform.
+Protect sensitive information and credentials as best practice.

+5. **Create AWS Keys:** Create AWS EC2 Keys called ```Falcon.pem``` and add them to the root directory of this project.

+6. **Whitelist your IP & add your VPC_id:** Whitelist your IP address in [allowed_cidr](https://github.com/IntelliBridge/Falcon-IaC/blob/917b27ebff35f2dcc13fab56195f16d2121202c5/Jenkins/variables.tf#L36) and add your VPC_ID to [VPC_id](https://github.com/IntelliBridge/Falcon-IaC/blob/917b27ebff35f2dcc13fab56195f16d2121202c5/Jenkins/variables.tf#L42)

+7. **Terraform Initialization:** Run the following Terraform commands to initialize the project and download the necessary providers:

+   ```shell
    terraform init
    ```

-6. **Terraform Apply:** Execute the following command to apply the configuration and create the specified AWS resources:
+8. **Terraform Apply:** Execute the following command to apply the configuration and create the specified AWS resources:

    ```shell
    terraform apply